-Example of a Simple Configuration With No Concurrent Script Runs

-An example of a simple configuration where all the scripts included in the configuration run sequentially is a BPM running a single application that uses the default application schedule of 15 minutes and that includes 15 scripts that each take one minute to complete.
+Example of a Simple Configuration With No Concurrent Script Runs sequentially is a BPM running a single application that uses the default application schedule of 15 minutes and that includes 15 scripts that each take one minute to complete.
 In this configuration there will always be a single script running, but no script will run concurrently with another.